 \section{Abstract}

-Convergence analyses of accelerated first-order methods for convex optimization problems are presented from the point of view of ordinary differential equation (ODE) solvers.
-A new dynamical system, which is called Nesterov accelerated gradient (NAG) flow, has been derived from the connection between acceleration mechanism and $A$-stability for ODE solvers.
-The exponential decay to the equilibrium of the solution trajectory is firstly established in the continuous level.
-Numerical discretizations are then considered and the convergence analyses are established via a tailored Lyapunov function.
-The proposed ODE solvers approach can not only cover existing methods, such as Nesterov's accelerated gradient method, but also produce new algorithms for solving composite convex optimization problems that possesses accelerated convergence rates.
+Convergence analysis of accelerated first-order methods for convex optimization problems are presented from the point of view of ordinary differential equation solvers.
+A new dynamical system, called Nesterov accelerated gradient flow, has been derived from the connection between acceleration mechanism and $A$-stability of ODE solvers, and the exponential decay of a tailored Lyapunov function along with the solution trajectory is proved.
+Numerical discretizations are then considered and convergence rates are established via a unified discrete Lyapunov function.
+The proposed differential equation solver approach can not only cover existing accelerated methods, such as FISTA, G\"{u}ler's proximal algorithm and Nesterov's accelerated gradient method, but also produce new algorithms for composite convex optimization that possess accelerated convergence rates.